-"What, you just said it was the best sleep you've had in 3 weeks.
-Well, you slept through the day, and almost all night.
+"What?
+You just said it was the best sleep you've had in teehr weeks.
+You slept through the day, and almost all night.
 I was wondering when you would get up."

-"Harry it's ok, I'm a light sleeper, and I wake up easily and go back to sleep just as easily.
-Don't worry, why don't you get some more shut eye and we'll talk in the morning?"
+"Harry it's okay, I'm a light sleeper.
+I wake up easily and go back to sleep just as easily.
+Don't worry.
+Why don't you get some more shut eye and we'll talk in the morning?"

 Harry looked at the shadow of his friend.
-"OK, I'll try, and if I'm not up by nine, wake me up please, because I feel that I could sleep my summer away."
+"OK, I'll try, and if I'm not up by nine, wake me up, please, because I feel like I could sleep my summer away."

 As Remus got up, he stretched, and looking at the clock, 8:58, he thought, I might as well get him up.
 He bent down towards Harry's ear, smiling, almost sorry he had to wake him.

-"Hey sleeping beauty, you said to get you up at nine, so here is your wake-up call."
+Remus grinned.
+"Hey Sleeping Beauty, you said to get you up at nine, so here is your wake-up call."
 Remus said.

 Harry turned in his bed to look at his old professor, who was grinning sheepishly.
 "Where did you learn that screaming into someone's ear was considered a wake-up call?
 Ever heard of poking and speaking quietly into one's ear to wake someone up?" he asked sleepily.